KANSAS, THE SOLDIER STATE

 Kansas is known as a Soldier state due to the very large number

 of Civil War Veterans who settled here.
 Almost all communities

 supported a camp of the Grand Army of the Republic (G.A.R.).
 It

 was typical for those camps to sponsor or erect monuments to

-honor the Civil War Soldier whether lost during the war or a
+honor the Civil War Soldier whether lost during the war or as a

 returned Veteran.
 The Women's Relief Corps (W.R.C.), Ladies of

 the Grand Army of the Republic (L.G.A.R.), and others also erected